ToxicSnail/dorm_bot/README.md

 # Camera-Enhanced Telegram Bot

 ## Description
-This project involves a Telegram bot that interacts with video data via a connected camera.
-It features capabilities to capture, process, and stream video data, as well as download videos from YouTube.
+This project uses a Telegram bot that interacts with video data through a connected camera.
+It has the capabilities to capture, process and stream video data, as well as download videos from YouTube, followed by the inclusion of a file.

 ## Features
 - **Video Capture & Processing:** Utilizes `pygame.camera` for handling video operations.